FilosofiaCodigo/Biblioteca/README.md

-# Biblioteca
+# Filosofía Códigos's Biblioteca

-Smart Contract Library
+**A library for avant-garde smart contract development**.
+Build fresh smart contracts on top of battetested code.

 ## Keep in mind